 However, we are not required to provide sex education but we do need to teach the elements of sex education contained in the science curriculum.
-However, we believe that in Year 6, children have the right to be prepared to live a healthy, safe, fulfilled and balanced life and so we will be teaching spects of sex education, such as; Puberty and Reproduction; Communication in Relationships and Online Relationships.
+However, we believe that in Year 6, children have the right to be prepared to live a healthy, safe, fulfilled and balanced life and so we will be teaching aspects of sex education, such as; Conception and Reproduction.